On every day except Thursdays or Fridays, the day starts with a scenic drive to your first location, Greta Hall in Keswick.

-On a Friday, because Wordsworth House is closed, we begin the tour with a visit to the medieval village of Hawkshead.
+On a Thursday or Friday, because Wordsworth House is closed, we begin the tour with a visit to the medieval village of Hawkshead.
 The journey there takes you along narrow, winding woodland roads through undulating fields filled with Herdwick sheep and rocky outcrops.
 Relax and admire the picturesque farms, barns and houses made from local Lakeland slate and stone.
 Your entrance to Hawkshead Grammar School is included in your tour.
 Here you will be able to see where William Wordsworth was educated and the desk where he carved his signature as a boy.
 Your guide will also take you on a short guided walk around the village pointing out all of the places of interest and then you move on to the next location, Greta Hall in Keswick.

 Greta Hall is now privately owned but we pause at the bottom of the driveway for a brief look at the building.
 It was built about 1800 and was the former home of the romantic poets Robert Southey and Samuel Taylor Coleridge.
 Southey, who was Poet Laureate from 1813 to 1843, lived here for 40 years.
 Many famous literary personalities visited Greta Hall including the Wordsworths, the essayist, poet and antiquarian Charles Lamb and his sister Mary.
 William Hazlitt the English essayist, drama and literary critic, painter, social commentator and philosopher was also a guest as was the poet Percy Bysshe Shelley and the poet and novelist Sir Walter Scott.
 From here we travel to the beautiful and tranquil St. Kentigern's Church at Crossthwaite.